Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 To help us determine whether the robot or the charging station requires repair, could you please perform the following steps:
 1. Place the robot that can charge onto the charging station that cannot charge.
 Check if the robot charges normally.
 2. Place the robot that cannot charge onto the charging station that can charge.
 Check if the robot charges normally.
-Once you’ve completed these steps, please share the results with us.
-Our team will then follow up with you shortly.
-We appreciate your patience and cooperation.
-If you have any questions or need further assistance, feel free to let us know!

 ---
 ### Understanding the Status of SwitchBot Mini Robot Vacuum K10+ in the SwitchBot App